 What Is Sinusitis?

-Chronic sinusitis is a widespread condition affecting 37 million Americans.
+Chronic sinusitis is a widespread condition affecting 14.6 percent of Americans.
 This inflammation of the sinuses occurs when the sinus opening becomes blocked, preventing mucus from draining properly.
 It causes cold-like symptoms that include congestion, runny nose, sore throat, facial pain and swelling, loss of smell or taste, bad breath, fatigue and headache.

 It is most often caused by infections and/or allergies, but can also occur as a result of nasal polyps, a deviated septum or head trauma.
 Medical solutions work for some, but others continue to suffer despite numerous attempts using a variety of treatments.
 Balloon Sinuplasty may be the answer.